CypherCove/gdx-tween/README.md

     implementation "com.cyphercove.gdx-tween:gdx-tween:0.1.0"

-If using Kotlin, use gdx-tween-kt instead, which includes features for streamlined usage:
+If using Kotlin, use gdx-tween-kt instead:

     implementation "com.cyphercove.gdx-tween:gdx-tween-kt:0.1.0"

-See [CHANGES.md](CHANGES.md) for the change log, which lists breaking changes and LibGDX version increases.
+See [CHANGES.md](CHANGES.md) for the change log, which lists breaking changes and libGDX version increases.

 ## Usage

 ### The basics

 First, you need a TweenRunner to run your tweens with.
-A TweenRunner is responsible for setting up tweens, interrupting tweens that target the same object as a new tween, stepping through the animation of the tweens, and freeing the tweens and related objects to a pool when they are finished.
+A TweenRunner is responsible for starting tweens, interrupting tweens that target the same object as a new tween, stepping through the animation of the tweens, and freeing the tweens and related objects to a pool when they are finished.